-Student Assessment and Feedback
+B. Student Assessment and Feedback

-- Assessment of attitudes and behaviors: through use of essays and instructor evaluation using specific behavior based rubrics.
+- Assessment of attitudes and behaviors: through use of essays and instructor evaluation using specific behavior-based rubrics.

 Student Assessment Methods

-Written quizzes or examinations
+1. Written quizzes or examinations

 Written examinations are mostly objective, single-answer, multiple-choice questions that aim to test the cognitive abilities of the students, i.e. knowledge acquisition and application in problem solving, synthesis, analysis and judgment.
-Check policy on examinations in the appendixes.
+Check policy on examinations in the appendices.

-Observed structured clinical examinations (OSCE's)
+4. Observed structured clinical examinations (OSCE's)

 OSCE's are used to test specific skills (clinical skills and reasoning, procedural skills, communication skills, professional conduct, ethical reasoning) in students, particularly during the clinical years and also in the clinical skills courses in years 1 and 2.
-They consist of multiple stations in which students are instructed to perform specific tasks (e.g. history taking, physical examination, communication with patient…), involving simulated or real patients.
+They consist of multiple stations in which students are instructed to perform specific tasks (e.g. history taking, physical examination, communication with patient…), frequently involving simulated or real patients.

-Direct observation of performance
+5.Direct observation of performance

 Daily performance of students during the clinical rotations in years 3 and 4 or during case-based discussion sessions, TBL or laboratory work is assessed by their seniors, their peers, and others they interact with, through direct observation of performance and through examination of their written records.
 Assessors provide descriptive prose and/or pre-set questionnaires using rubrics with specific behavioral anchors that pertain to the course objectives, e.g., history taking, physical examination, clinical reasoning, professional behavior, presentation skills, communication, teamwork….

-Short essays or papers, contributions to discussion forums, and similar approachesare used to assess students' ethical and professional sensitivity and understanding, and theirattitudes, personal development and reflective skills.
+Short essays or papers, contributions to discussion forums, and similar approaches are used to assess students' ethical and professional sensitivity and understanding, and their attitudes, personal development and reflective skills.

-E-portfolio and logbook
+7.E-portfolio and logbook

 In most clinical clerkships, student must fill a logbook describing the patients/cases they have encountered and managed, and the procedures they have performed.
 E-portfolios consist of a repository of all the students' learning experiences and reflections, arranged by the students to demonstrate achievement of the required learning objectives and competencies and development of scholarship.

-Assessment of professionalism
+8. Assessment of professionalism

 Formative feedback is provided to students to point out their strengths and weaknesses.
-In the basic science years this is frequently built into the instructional and assessment approaches used (e.g. team based learning individual and group readiness assessment tests).
+In the basic science years this is frequently built into the instructional and assessment approaches used (e.g. team based learning individual and group readiness assurance tests).
 In clinical years, clerkship coordinators have designated sessions for providing feedback, but also this can happen after every encounter with attending physicians or seniors.
 Students are encouraged to actively request feedback from seniors.

 In years 1 and 2 of the Impact Curriculum, courses are graded as Pass/Fail.
-The Pass/Fail score is set for each examination or assignment based on its content and difficulty.
+The Pass/Fail score is set for each form of assessment or assignment based on its content and difficulty.
 Thus, students are compared to an absolute standard determined by the professors designing the examination and are not scored relative to each other.
-Students will receive their numerical grades on tests and will have a chance to know how well they performed relative to the standard.
+Students will receive their numerical grades on tests in order to know how well they performed relative to the standard.
 The official grades on the various courses and on the official transcripts of the university are, however, either Pass or Fail.
 Nevertheless, the numerical grades are kept on record and may be used to decide on graduating students with distinction, granting of certain awards (e.g. Penrose Award, Alpha Omega Alpha Honor Medical Society), writing recommendations for individual students, and if requested by students, for reporting to scholarship or financial aid granting bodies that require them.
 There is no official ranking of students in years 1 and 2.

 - All students admitted to medical school have already proven their high academic standards and achievement and have competed hard to be part of AUBFM